 Think about the last time you felt fear and anxiety take control of your day.
 Maybe it stopped you from speaking up in a meeting because you felt like your opinion wasn't worthwhile.
 Perhaps a simple email took you hours to write because your inner critic kept telling you it wasn't good enough—that you weren't good enough.

-Many high-achievers struggle with thoughts that they are a fraud and that they are incompetent, despite a track record of accomplishments.
-This psychological phenomenon, known as Impostor Syndrome, can show up in many areas of our lives including at work in the form of:
+Many high-achievers struggle with thoughts that they're frauds and incompetent, despite a track record of accomplishments.
+This psychological phenomenon, known as Impostor Syndrome, can show up in many areas of our lives, including at work in the form of:

 - Downplaying promotions

 - Assuming you're not qualified enough for your job

 While no one's immune from self-doubt, it actually impacts high-achievers the most, and, in my experience, this battle with the inner critic is one many successful people share—yet one we don't often talk about it.

 The fear of failure is a universal human emotion, experienced by some of the world's most successful people.
 Maya Angelou once admitted: "I have written eleven books, but each time I think, Uh-oh, they're going to find out now.
 I've run a game on everybody, and they're going to find me out."